bonniemira/iLikeTrains-andCars-/README.md

 ## My process

 Mostly the same, but with a lot more attention given to the Flexbox property and how to make it work in my favour.
-I struggled quite a bit with adapting this to mobile sizing/display and lol look at me writing this in past tense; I still can't get the <div>s to stack as desired.
+I struggled quite a bit with adapting this to mobile sizing/display and lol look at me writing this in past tense; I still can't get the divs to stack as desired.
 I look forward to updating this once I figure out what I royally forked up.

 ### Built with